Skip to main content

 How long does the debt consolidation process typically take?

-The duration of the debt consolidation process can vary widely, but it generally takes several weeks to complete, depending on the lender and the specific type of debt involved.
+The duration of the debt consolidation process varies widely; it typically takes several weeks to complete, depending on the lender and the specific type of debt.

 Do I need a good credit score to consolidate my debt?